Skip to main content

 The ADA’s legal standards compel a shift from a static, population-based risk assessment to a dynamic, individualized understanding of physiological function.

 A standard wellness screening is incapable of capturing this dynamic process.
-It might measure fasting glucose or at a single point in time, but it cannot assess the underlying allostatic load.
+It might measure fasting glucose or blood pressure at a single point in time, but it cannot assess the underlying allostatic load.
 It cannot differentiate between an individual with a healthy, resilient stress response system and one whose system is chronically over-activated.

 This is a profound clinical limitation.
 The ADA’s “reasonably designed” standard provides a legal argument for incorporating more dynamic assessments into wellness programs.
 For example, measures of Heart Rate Variability (HRV) can provide a non-invasive window into the state of the autonomic nervous system, a key component of the allostatic network.